tanvirs26/heart-disease-eda/README.md

 ### Conclusions
 - `ca`, `cp`, and `thal` emerged as the strongest clinical indicators of heart disease based on probability separation between classes
-- Exercise-related features (`oldpeak`, `thalach`, `exang`) showed clear physiological differences between healthy and diseased patients, suggesting exercise stress reveals meaningful cardiac signals
+- Exercise related features (`oldpeak`, `thalach`, `exang`) showed clear physiological differences between healthy and diseased patients, suggesting exercise stress reveals meaningful cardiac signals
 - Fasting blood sugar (`fbs`) contributed very little discriminative information and would likely be a weak predictor in any downstream model
-- Even with a small dataset of ~300 patients, the data shows strong structure and well-separated class distributions across several features
+- Even with a small dataset of ~300 patients, the data shows strong structure and well separated class distributions across several features

 ## How to Reproduce Results
 1. Install the required packages listed below